 - Provider contracting + network optimization- Building out a provider network is a huge pain in the ass.
 You have to negotiate prices, you pay consultants to help you figure out market dynamics, you wrangle together excel docs, and then go back-and-forth through emails.
 You can rent network rates through companies like Magnacare, but they’re expensive and don’t give any flexibility.
-I’m an investor in a company called Turquoise Health which is releasing a new Clear Contracting product that makes it way easier to set up and adjudicate negotiated rates and you can eventually even build your own bundles, etc.
+I’m an investor in a company called Turquoise Health.
+Turquoise Health is releasing a new Clear Contracting product that makes it way easier to set up and adjudicate negotiated rates and you can eventually even build your own bundles, etc.

 - Claims processing - There’s an entire process that happens in the back end when a provider files a claim with an insurer.
 It involves checking if the provider is in-network, how much of your deductible you’ve hit, making sure there aren’t errors/duplicates in the claim, what the negotiated rate is, etc. Historically this was a lot of paper and faxes flying around everywhere so the processes became extremely labor intensive.
 But the claim is a key pillar of any insurance business - it dictates how money should flow which leads to every single follow-up process with the patient or provider.
 It’s so critical that Oscar built their own claims processor in-house, and now plans to let others build on top of it.